pythonanywhere/help_pages/articles/PDF.md

 A couple of tips:

-* "pdftk" only works in with our new virtualization system.
-Ask us if you want to trial this; it can be switched on easily.
-However, it will only work in consoles, websites, always-on and scheduled tasks -- not from Jupyter notebooks or over SSH.
+* "pdftk" will only work in consoles, websites, always-on and scheduled tasks -- not from Jupyter notebooks or over SSH.

 * We also have "weasyprint" installed, which is meant to have PDF capabilities